tokuda109/flask-docs-ja/docs/upgrading.rst

 possible we tried to counter the problems arising from these changes by providing a script that can ease the transition.

-The script scans your whole application and generates an unified diff with changes it assumes are safe to apply.
+The script scans your whole application and generates a unified diff with changes it assumes are safe to apply.
 However as this is an automated tool it won't be able to find all use cases and it might miss some.
 We internally spread a lot of deprecation warnings all over the place to make